 Plenty of live or frozen food is always appreciated; this will help encourage spawning.
 You will have to be patient with your fish, as Loaches do not typically reach sexual maturity till around two years of age.

 Adult fish will consume the eggs and the fry if given a chance; therefore, it is advisable to remove either the adults or the eggs once laid.

 Loaches are omnivores and will readily accept live, frozen and high-quality dry food; you will also find that many will even nibble on blanched vegetables as well as cucumber.

-Although the molluscivorus reputation of some Loaches precedes them, please donít use them to clear snail infestations.
-Many mollusc-eating Loaches tend to be aggressive, and as Loaches are not specialist, molluscivores will not typically consume the more giant, tough-shelled snails.
+Although the snail eating reputation of some Loaches precedes them, don't buy them only to clear snail infestations as many snail eating Loaches tend to be aggressive, and as Loaches are not specialist, molluscivores will not typically consume the more giant, tough-shelled snails.

 Frquently asked questions about the Loaches